nachiketad/nachiketad.github.io/_posts/2018-12-26-On-Productivity-Microsoft-Flow.md

 [^1]: Microsoft changed the name of Flow to 'Power Automate'

 I use the Office 365 Business Premium license when one fine and dandy day, I stumbled upon Flow, the *deus ex machina* I didn't know I needed.
 On a fundamental level, Flow lets you automate 'actions' by connecting a wide variety of services.
 By this time, I already had some experience using [IFTTT](https://ifttt.com/).
-Right off the bat, I had intuitive understanding of how Flow is supposed to work.
+Right off the bat, I had an intuitive understanding of how Flow is supposed to work.

 I will give two examples of how I made use of Flow.
 The whole point of the examples was to design a solution without purchasing extra software/services and making use of available resources.